 Read through the tips and prompts and take what you need in order to keep writing.

-By the way, I’ve added these tips as a pretty PDF download in my resource library.
+By the way, I’ve added these tips for overcoming writer’s block as a pretty PDF download in my resource library.
 It’s free to access but you’ll need a password.
 Just enter your email address in the box below and I’ll send it to you.

 Once you’re in the library, navigate to the “writing” section and look for “Tips for Beating Writer’s Block.”